AlejandroAmarante/portfolio/README.md

 ## Styles Directory

-`about.css` - Styling for the 'About Me' section of the site.
+`./sections/about.css` - Styling for the 'About Me' section of the site.

-`contact.css` - Styling for the 'Contact Me' section of the site.
+`./sections/contact.css` - Styling for the 'Contact Me' section of the site.

+`./sections/home.css` - Styling for the 'Home' section of the site.

+`./sections/projects.css` - Styling for the 'Projects' section of the site.

 `fonts.css` - Making the fonts available within the CSS.

-`home.css` - Styling for the 'Home' section of the site.

 `main.css` - The main CSS file.
 All other CSS files are imported here, and then this file is used as the singular stylesheet for `index.html`.

 `navbar.css` - Styling for the navbar.

-`projects.css` - Styling for the 'Projects' section of the site.

-`scrollbar.css` - Styling for the scrollbar.

 ## Imported Javascript Files

-`zenscroll.js` - A script to ensure that when a user clicks an anchor link on mobile, their screen scrolls smoothly to that location.
+`zenscroll.js` - A script to ensure that when a user clicks an anchor link on Safari mobile, their screen scrolls smoothly to that location.
 [Learn more on the zenscroll.js Github](https://github.com/zengabor/zenscroll).

 # License